Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Discussion and Conclusion

-The use of randomized Nystr{\"o}m for preconditioning builds on the empirically observed low-rank structure of the Gramian.
-Our results confirm that in many cases the Gramian admits strong low-rank compression, though this is not always guaranteed and warrants further analysis.
-Nevertheless, the core idea of preconditioning the inner CG solver remains applicable, and we plan to explore alternative Gramian approximations for use as preconditioners.
-Notably, Nystr{\"o}mNGD not only reduces the computational cost but also improves final accuracy over standard NGD.
-This may be due to improved numerical stability or the stochastic nature of the Nystr{\"o}m approximation.
-This aspect merits further investigation.
-Finally, Nystr{\"o}mNGD is especially promising in the context of neural network-based solvers for variational formulations of PDEs, where the choice of metric can be guided by the underlying variational structure.
-Our results in \Cref{sec:experiment_feinns} support the potential of the proposed approach and motivate future research in this direction.
+The use of randomized RandNLA low-rank approximations for preconditioning builds on the empirically observed low-rank structure of the Gramian.
+Our results confirm that the Gramian often admits strong low-rank compression, and low-rank preconditioners remain highly effective even when they do not fully capture the Gramian.
+Furthermore, the core idea of preconditioning the inner CG solver remains effective even when the Gramian does not admit a low-rank approximation, and we plan to investigate alternative Gramian approximations for preconditioning purposes.
+Moreover, Nystr{\"o}mNGD and RPCholNGD are particularly promising for neural-network-based solvers targeting weak formulations of PDEs, where the underlying variational structure can naturally guide the choice of metric.
+Our results in \Cref{sec:poisson_deepritz,sec:canuto_feinn} strongly support this potential and motivate further research in this direction.
+Finally, it would be valuable to extend these methods to operator learning, which requires accommodating the structure of operator spaces rather than just function spaces, and to broader large-scale machine learning tasks where NGD has already shown promise.